 Please note that while we’re providing resources that will help with bitcoin TA, these strategies may be applied to other cryptocurrencies as well.
 Since bitcoin at this writing has a 70% market dominance, we chose this coin to use in formulating our book list.

 We’ll also make sure to give you an idea of the reading level for each book.
 For instance, is the book more appropriate for stock traders moving over to crypto or is it more for a complete newbie?
 Both, of course, are welcome in the world of blockchain technology, where everyone is able to participate in the new economic paradigm.

 What is technical analysis?

 Technical analysis (TA) is a trading discipline that involves the evaluation of price movements and volume data.
 Traders use TA in order to find opportunities by identifying trading trends and patterns.
 Essentially, technical analysis uses past trading activity to predict and plan for future price action.
 Then they make trades based on their analysis.

-As an example, traders often spot ‘head and shoulders’ patterns when studying bitcoin price and volume history.
+As an example, traders often spot ‘head and shoulders’ chart analysis patterns when studying bitcoin price and volume history.
 This helps them try to determine the future action of bitcoin’s price so they can make trades accordingly.

 Head & Shoulder Pattern – Image by Altafqadir

 What is bitcoin?